Iman9mo/grep/README.md

 # grep file search

-The purose of this project is implementing a program like grep program in linux using multi-thread.
+The purpose of this project is implementing a program like grep program in linux using multi-thread.
 This tool is using for searching words in text files.

 ## project description